+Head to Mackinac Island for a tour with Mackinac Island Carriage Tours, home of the World's Largest Horse & Buggy Livery.
 Visitors can take a one hour and 45 minute narrated historic and scenic horse carriage tour through the island.

-The dome has a retractable turf, three basketball courts, tennis courts, and volleyball courts.
+The Superior Dome in Marquette, the world's largest wooden dome has a retractable turf, three basketball courts, tennis courts, and volleyball courts.
 It is host to trade shows, banquets, conferences, and athletic events.

-Built in the early 1930's, Pine Mountain Ski Jump holds the North American distance record of 459 feet on 140 meters.
+Pine Mountain Ski Jump in Iron Mountain, is the largest man-made ski slide in the U.S. Built in the early 1930's, Pine Mountain Ski Jump holds the North American distance record of 459 feet on 140 meters.

-4. World’s Largest Weathervane in Montague
+4. See the World’s Largest Weathervane

-The Bottle-Cap Museum is the largest private collection of Coca-Cola related items in Northern Michigan.
-Over 10,000 pieces of memorabilia make up the museum, housed in an authentic classic 50's diner, Dawson and Steven's Classic 50's Diner located in downtown Grayling.
+Dawson & Steven's Classic 50's Diner in Grayling has the largest private collection of Coca-Cola memorabilia in Michigan.
+Over 10,000 pieces of memorabilia make up the museum, housed in the authentic 50's diner.

+The Grand Haven Musical Fountain in Grand Haven, is the world's largest musical fountain.
 A synchronized display of water and lights on the harbor offered nightly beginning Memorial Day through Labor Day.

 Near Traverse City, at the Sara Lee Bakery Group, stands the World’s Largest Cherry Pie Pan.
 The pan was made to hold the World’s Largest Cherry Pie at the time (from 1987-1992).
 The huge pie weighed 28,350 pounds and was 17 feet, 6 inches in diameter.

-If you like magic posters, neon, antiques, advertisings, ceiling fans, slot machines, memorabilia, robots, airplanes, animation, then this is the place to visit.
+If you like magic posters, neon, antiques, advertising, ceiling fans, slot machines, memorabilia, robots, airplanes or animation, then Marvin's Marvelous Mechanical Museum in Farmington is the place to visit.
 Marvin's boasts coin-operated games from the oldest gypsy fortune-telling machines to the latest in laser hologram video games of the 1990's.

 Visitors that enjoy fun excursions and unique destinations will find plenty to smile about when they arrive in Hell.
 “Sinfully delicious” is the phrase most often heard by patrons that frequent Screams Ice Cream.
 While here you can enroll in Damnation University, experience some world-class haunted effects.
 Hell is guaranteed to be appreciated by folks with a great sense of humor.

-The Jerky Outlet is one of the world's largest jerky outlets - beef jerky, turkey jerky, elk, venison, buffalo, alligator jerky...even kangaroo!
+The Jerky Outlet in Dundee is one of the world's largest jerky outlets - beef jerky, turkey jerky, elk, venison, buffalo, alligator jerky...even kangaroo!
 Visitors can bag their own or pick an assortment of pre-packaged jerkies.

-The world's largest Christmas store with over 90,000 square ft of newly expanded shopper's dream!
-Bronner's is bigger than 1 1/2 football fields in size featuring over 50,000 trims, gifts, and collectibles.
+Bronner's CHRISTmas Wonderland in Frankenmuth is the world's largest Christmas store with over 90,000 square feet of newly expanded shopper's dream!
+Bronner's is bigger than one and a half football fields in size featuring over 50,000 trims, gifts, and collectibles.

 The world's largest piece of float copper is located in Presque Isle Park.
 It is the largest found anywhere in the world.
 It weighs 28.2 tons, measures 14 feet by 15 feet.
 Marquette residents are working to assure that this copper specimen will remain in Marquette in a visible place for tourists and residents to enjoy.